 Digital Lebanon Conference

 Digital Lebanon Conference will convene on September 13th, 2019, at Phoenicia Hotel in Beirut, under the patronage of the President of the Council of Ministers, H.E.
-Mr. Saad Hariri, and in partnership with the Ministry of Telecommunications, the Ministry of State for Investment and Technology, the Office of the Minister of State for Administrative Reforms (OMSAR), the Office of the Prime Minister, and the World Bank.
+Mr. Saad Hariri, and in partnership with the Ministry of Telecommunications, the Ministry of State for Administrative Reforms (OMSAR), the Ministry of State for Investment and Technology, the Office of the Prime Minister, and the World Bank.

 It aims to bring the brightest minds to discuss the institutional bases for building the future of Lebanon’s economy… the digital economy.
 It will discuss Lebanon’s digital strategy and the most pressing topics that will help the government bridge the technology and knowledge gaps in a world driven by new technologies that are radically creating new approaches that revolutionize the way in which nations, societies, and businesses engage and collaborate.